Living and learning through service

 Questions?
 Want to learn more?
 Contact Catherine Cotrupi, SERVE Director and Assistant Director for Student Engagement at VT Engage.

 What makes SERVE special?

 Our students come from a variety of backgrounds, perspectives, and majors, united by their passion for service and interest in social issues.
-They form tight bonds by living, taking introductory SERVE courses, serving in the community, and having fun - together.
+They form tight bonds by living on the SERVE hall in Pritchard, taking introductory SERVE courses, serving in the community, and having fun - together.
 Here are some of the ways they’ve helped make SERVE home:

 Learning principles of community engagement

 - In our interactive, discussion-based classes, SERVErs learn to critically reflect on and explore leadership, service, and social change.